NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/02_quickstart.md

 # Earth-2 Weather Analytics Blueprint - Quickstart

-You will use this quickstart guide to build and deploy the Earth-2 Weather Analytics blueprint on MicroK8s and run the Earth-2 Command Center application in desktop mode.
+You will use this quickstart guide to build and deploy the Earth-2 Weather Analytics blueprint on MicroK8s and run the application in desktop mode.
 In subsequent [sections](./03_microk8s_deployment.md), the deployment process and relevant options will be covered in detail.